 The City of Fowler adopted its first General Plan in 1976.
 Since then, the City has grown and changed significantly.
-The City made updates to certain parts of the General Plan, including an update to the Land Use, Circulation, and Economic Development elements in 2004.
-Additionally, new laws affecting General Plans have been passed, new social and environmental issues have emerged, and new planning strategies and practices have been developed.
+In 2004, the City updated certain parts of the General Plan, including the Land Use, Circulation, and Economic Development elements.
+Since then, new laws affecting General Plans have been passed, new social and environmental issues have emerged, and new planning strategies and best practices have been developed.